Young Alumni Find Niche in Fashion and Beauty

 Before it’s available at Sephora or displayed on your favorite department store makeup counter, every L’Oreal cosmetic undergoes a series of tests to ensure its quality, efficacy, and most importantly, safety for use.
 Valerie Scarinci ’16, who mastered the art of applying liquid eyeliner by age 11, plays an integral role in these procedures.

-A process expert for the multinational beauty conglomerate since June of 2016, the Manhattan College alumna oversees the manufacturing of eyeshadows, foundations and other powder-based products from Lancôme and other brands.
+A process expert for the multinational beauty conglomerate since June of 2016, the Manhattan University alumna oversees the manufacturing of eyeshadows, foundations and other powder-based products from Lancôme and other brands.
 As part of her job, Scarinci, who earned her bachelor’s degree in chemical engineering, assists in all activities occurring at the L’Oreal laboratory in Piscataway, N.J., where she has recently expanded her responsibilities to assessing the formulas for creating mascara and skin care lines by Kiehl’s, which are created there as well.

 What exactly does manufacturing a powder product entail?
 All eyeshadows, for instance, begin as a base powder to which a pigment or color is added.
 Step two is adding a bit of pearl to make it shimmer, and three is binding the materials together and adding oil, which softens the texture.
 All elements are then pressed firmly into a metal pan, and the color is checked and compared to a standard established by L’Oreal.
 Following these processes, Scarinci and her team examine the item’s packaging for scratches, smudges and fingerprints.